 As you look for the right card for your business, shop around.
 Compare these and other top business credit cards to ensure that you get the features that will best help you and your business.

 Once you get the card, request the balance transfer as quickly as possible to maximize the 0% APR promotion.
-If you can, work aggressively to pay down the debt, so you don’t end up dealing with high interest rates again after the promotion ends.
+By aggressively paying down your new balance, you can avoid dealing with high interest rates again after the promotion ends.